Juan María Fernández y Krohn: Priestly activity

-In July 1981, he traveled to Poland, trying unsuccessfully to conduct an interview with Lech Wałęsa, the founder of the anti-Communist Solidarity trade union.
+In July 1981, he traveled to Poland, trying unsuccessfully to conduct an interview with Lech Wałęsa, the founder of the Solidarity trade union.

 Assassination attempt on Pope John Paul II

-On 12 May 1982, Fernández y Krohn assaulted Pope John Paul II with a bayonet in Fátima, Portugal, on the occasion of the Pope's pilgrimage to thank for his life being spared one year earlier at St. Peter's Square in the attack by the assassin Mehmet Ali Ağca.
+On 12 May 1982, Fernández y Krohn assaulted Pope John Paul II with a bayonet in Fátima, Portugal, on the occasion of the Pope's pilgrimage to give thanks for his life being spared one year earlier at St. Peter's Square in the attack by the assassin Mehmet Ali Ağca.

 Fernández y Krohn arose from the crowd in a cassock, approached the pope from behind, and called out "Down with the Pope, down with the Second Vatican Council".
 He then stabbed John Paul II with the 40 cm bayonet of a Mauser rifle.
 An aide of the pope stated that he did wound him, as there was blood on the floor when they returned to the Vatican.

 John Paul II survived the attack, and blessed the failed assassin.
 Fernández y Krohn was arrested by security without resistance.

 Prosecution

 Juan María Fernández y Krohn had to answer for the murder attempt both under canon law and under Portuguese criminal law.

 Fernández y Krohn was convicted of attempted murder, and sentenced to six and a half years imprisonment.
 He received a further seven months in prison for contempt of court.
-During his trial, he said that he was opposed to the reforms of Vatican II and that he believed Pope John Paul II had been in league with the Soviet Union and even was a secret Communist agent trying to infiltrate the Vatican.
-He said he had not hurt the pope.
+During his trial, he said that he was opposed to the reforms of Vatican II and that he believed Pope John Paul II had been in league with the Soviet Union, even accusing him of being a secret Communist agent trying to infiltrate the Vatican.
+He has said he had not hurt the pope.
 After spending three years in a Lisbon prison, Fernández y Krohn was released in 1985, and deported.

 As a member of the Roman Catholic Church, the perpetrator, according to Canons 1331 and 1370 § 1 of the Church code, incurred the Church penalty of excommunication.
 In the case of the use of force against the pope, the penalty comes into effect directly, without trial.
 Due to the excommunication, Fernández y Krohn lost the right to receive or confer the sacraments until he could be reconciled in confession.

 Other criminal activities

-In 1996, Fernández y Krohn was charged with arson in the Brussels branch of the separatist Basque party Herri Batasuna, he was found not guilty of all charges.
+In 1996, Fernández y Krohn was charged with arson in the Brussels branch of the separatist Basque party Herri Batasuna; he was found not guilty of all charges.

 In July 2000, during a visit of Juan Carlos I of Spain to King Albert II of Belgium, Fernández y Krohn, as an enraged protester, breached security and attempted to approach the kings.
-Krohn was charged and convicted for disturbing the peace, and was sentenced to four months imprisonment.
-The subsequent psychiatric study determined that there was no danger and Krohn was released.
+Fernández y Krohn was charged and convicted for disturbing the peace, and was sentenced to four months imprisonment.
+The subsequent psychiatric study determined that there was no danger and Fernández y Krohn was released.